terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/fully-configurable/DA_docs.md

 # Configuring complex inputs for Red Hat OpenShift Container Platform on VPC

-Several optional input variables in the RRed Hat OpenShift Container Platform on VPC [Deployable Architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
+Several optional input variables in the Red Hat OpenShift Container Platform on VPC [Deployable Architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
 You can specify these inputs when you configure your deployable architecture.

 - [Additional Worker Pools](#options-with-additional-worker-pools) (`additional_worker_pools`)